argenisosorio/django_ssl_secure_redirect/README.md

 ## Settings Reference

 - SECURE_SSL_REDIRECT
-If set to True, causes SecurityMiddleware to redirect all non-HTTPS requests to https
+If set to **True**, causes SecurityMiddleware to redirect all non-HTTPS requests to https

 - SECURE_REDIRECT_URLS = ['admin']
 Is a list of urls that should be secure.
 Any request to a path which starts with one of these will be required to use https.